illinois-impact/ece408_project/README.md

 ## Introduction

-This is the skeleton code for the Spring 2018 ECE408 / CS483 course project.
+This is the skeleton code for the Fall 2019 ECE408 / CS483 course project.
 In this project, you will:

 * Get practical experience by using, profiling, and modifying MXNet, a standard open-source neural-network framework.
 * Demonstrate command of CUDA and optimization approaches by designing and implementing an optimized neural-network convolution layer forward pass.

-The project will be broken up into 3 milestones and a final submission.
+The project will be broken up into 4 milestones and a final submission.
 Read the description of the final report before starting, so you can collect the necessary info along the way.
 Each milestone will consist of an updated report (culminating in the final report).

-You will be working in teams of 3.
+You will be working in teams of 3. (no excuse here)

 You are expected to adhere to University of Illinois academic integrity standards.
 Do not attempt to subvert and of the performance-measurement aspects of the final project.